canonical/dqlite-docs/explanation/faq.md

 * No need for statements to be deterministic (e.g. you can use `time()` )
 * Frame-based replication instead of statement-based replication

-[Here](https://gcore.com/blog/comparing-litestream-rqlite-dqlite/) is a blog post comparing dqlite with rqlite and Litestream (another implementation of replication for SQLite).
+See the [Comparing Litestream, rqlite, and Dqlite](https://gcore.com/blog/comparing-litestream-rqlite-dqlite/) blog post for a comparison of different SQLite replication implementations.

 ## Why C?